decred/dcrdocs/docs/glossary.md

 #### Faucet

-A mechanism for obtaining free (testnet) tokens.
+A mechanism for obtaining free (testnet) coins.

 ## H